auberginehill/list-my-apps-template-table/README.md

 4. Go back to the 'List My Apps' -app's home screen and select the name that was created in Step 2 from the 'Copy/Share as:' -dropdown menu.
 Please also select the apps that you'd like to be included in the list. [[Screenshot](http://groovyandroid.com/wp-content/uploads/2013/10/List-My-App-HTML-list.png)]

 5. 'Run' the 'List My Apps' -app with the new template by copying the app data to Clipboard \[Copy\] (since direct sharing may not work, if a lot of applications has been installed).
-   - There seems to be some kind of a limit, how much data the Clipboard can contain.
+   - There seems to be some kind of a limit, how much data the Android Clipboard can contain.
 With verbose templates ~200 apps might be the upper limit, but with a simple template, the Clipboard clearly is capable of containing considerably more apps.

 6. Open an HTML editor, such as [DroidEdit Free](https://play.google.com/store/apps/details?id=com.aor.droidedit).